wurmlab/SBC361-programming-in-R/2017/practical1.md

 #### Q4.
 What does the pattern "e+" mean in a regular expression?

 #### Q5.
 How many reptile names (genus or species) contain a lowercase "o" or an uppercase "E"?
-Hint 1 - you will have to combine your knowledge of regular expressions with your knowledge of logical expressions to answer this one!

-Hint 2 - the pattern matching `grepl` will come in useful.
-Check the help  with `?grep`.
+Hint 1 - you should do this using a single command.
+We have learnt how to search for a choice of two or more characters in class.

 #### Q6.
 Add three additional columns to the `reptile_data` table:
 * one containing only the identifier numbers (e.g. 1423 without the “ID”)